Skip to main content

 • Any health care provider within the scope of practice listed above practicing in another country who is authorized to practice in that country

-G. Incapable of self-care: The individual requires active assistance or supervision to provide daily self-care in three or more of the activities of daily living or the instrumental activities of daily living.
+H. Incapable of self-care: The individual requires active assistance or supervision to provide daily self-care in three or more of the activities of daily living or the instrumental activities of daily living.
 Activities of daily living include caring for one's grooming and hygiene, bathing, dressing, and eating.
 Instrumental activities of daily living include cooking, cleaning, shopping, taking public transportation, paying bills, maintaining a residence, using telephones and directories, using a post office, etc.

-H. Incapacity: For the purposes of the FMLA , the inability to work, attend school, or perform other regular daily activities because of the serious health condition, treatment therefore, or recovery therefrom.
+I. Incapacity: For the purposes of the FMLA , the inability to work, attend school, or perform other regular daily activities because of the serious health condition, treatment therefore, or recovery therefrom.

-I. Intermittent leave or reduced leave schedule: Intermittent leave is FMLA leave taken in separate blocks of time due to a single qualifying reason.
+J. Intermittent leave or reduced leave schedule: Intermittent leave is FMLA leave taken in separate blocks of time due to a single qualifying reason.
 Intermittent leave is calculated on an hourly or daily basis, as a proportion of the employee's normal work week.
 A reduced leave schedule is a change in the employee's schedule for a period of time.

-J. Next of kin of a covered servicemember: The nearest blood relative other than the covered servicemember's spouse, parent, child, in the following order of priority: Blood relatives who have been granted legal custody of the covered servicemember by court decree or statutory provisions, brothers and sisters, grandparents, aunts and uncles, and first cousins, unless the covered servicemember has specifically designated in writing another blood relative as his or her nearest blood relative for purposes of military caregiver leave under FMLA.
+K. Next of kin of a covered servicemember: The nearest blood relative other than the covered servicemember's spouse, parent, child, in the following order of priority: Blood relatives who have been granted legal custody of the covered servicemember by court decree or statutory provisions, brothers and sisters, grandparents, aunts and uncles, and first cousins, unless the covered servicemember has specifically designated in writing another blood relative as their nearest blood relative for purposes of military caregiver leave under FMLA.
 When no such designation is made, and there are multiple family members with the same level of relationship to the covered servicemember, all such family members shall be considered the covered servicemember's next of kin and may take FMLA leave to provide care to the covered servicemember, either consecutively or simultaneously.
 When such designation has been made, the designated individual shall be deemed to be the covered servicemember's only next of kin.

-K. Parent: A biological, foster, or adoptive parent; a stepparent; a legal guardian; or a person who has (or had during the employee's childhood) daily responsibility to care for and financially support the employee.
+L. Parent: A biological, foster, or adoptive parent; a stepparent; a legal guardian; or a person who has (or had during the employee's childhood) daily responsibility to care for and financially support the employee.
 Parents-in-law are not included in this definition.

 1. Issues arising from a covered military member's short notice deployment (i.e., deployment of seven or less days of notice) for a period of seven days from the date of notification.